ivan-hc/ArchImage/README.md

 2. The script will ask you if you want to specify the name of the binary or leave blank if the name is the same of [PROGRAM].
 Being the executable `/usr/bin/firefox` of "firefox" named "firefox", press ENTER to leave blank.
 Some apps, have a different name for their executable (for example "handbrake" have `/usr/bin/ghb`, so just write "ghb" for it).
 If you're not sure about thename of the main executable, use https://archlinux.org/packages/ or read the PKGBUILD if the app is hosted on the AUR.
 By default, the script will use "yay" to install all the programs in JuNest.
 3. The script will ask you to add a list of additional packages you want to include into the AppImage (with the syntax `app1 app2 app3...`), leave blank if no dependency is needed.
 4. The next questions are about implementing or not all dependences, choose "Y" to bundle all the dependences, or "N" to do this in other steps.
+5. **A new question has been added from version 4**, "*DO YOU WANT TO ENABLE HARDWARE ACCELERATION FOR NVIDIA USERS?*", leave blank not to allow the AppImage to configure Nvidia drivers via Conty for the AppImage, or press "y" to set `NVIDIA_ON=1`.
+This will use [Conty](https://github.com/Kron4ek/Conty) to check and setup the Nvidia drivers locally if needed, only fo Nvidia users.
+See "[Hardware Acceleration](#hardware-acceleration)" for more.
-5. This phase, shown in the [video](#example), has a last message asking you to use a standard configuration with the following defaults if you press "Y":
+6. This phase, shown in the [video](#example), has a last message asking you to use a standard configuration with the following defaults if you press "Y":
 - a package availability check in the Arch User Repository (if so, enable AUR and installs "binutils", "gzip" and "basedevel", all of them are only required to compile from and will not be included in the AppImage package)
 - the AUR is enabled
 - installs "ca-certificates"